 As rewarding as it is building your dream home, it can also be a very stressful process.
 There are constant budgets, timelines, decisions and questions to work through.
 Whether you have already purchased a block of land or you are just starting out, here are some handy hints to keep you calm and collected during the building process.

 Then research some more.
 There is no such thing as over-researching and planning.
 If you know what to look for and expect during the building process, you can be prepared if delays or problems arise and deal with them efficiently.
-You can also check out a builder like Coral Homes, who have a number of display homes.
 Look through the homes to see examples of the finished product and ask about inclusions and the building process.

 A large source of stress during building is caused by financial worries.
 Now that you have done your research, you should have room in your budget for the land, site preparation and building.
 Speak to other people who have recently built homes and ask them for advice.
 Often they can tell you what additional costs they incurred along the way so you know what to prepare for.